 JSON | ≈ LONGBLOB + binary-encoded structure overhead | Validated on insert.
 Supports JSON_EXTRACT, ->, ->>, generated columns. |

 MySQL stores JSON in a parsed binary format (not as text), so reads are fast but inserts are slightly slower than equivalent LONGTEXT.
 Use JSON when you genuinely need ad-hoc schema, indexing via generated columns, or path-based queries.
 For everything else, normalise.
+The full case for and against the native type, indexing, generated columns, when to reach for it over a normalised table, is in storing JSON in MySQL.

-JSON columns count toward the row size limit indirectly — the bulk of the JSON sits off-page like TEXT/BLOB, but each row has a pointer + small metadata in the primary record.
+JSON columns count toward the row size limit indirectly, the bulk of the JSON sits off-page like TEXT/BLOB, but each row has a pointer + small metadata in the primary record.

 VECTOR data type (MySQL 9.0+)